aliciags/multiview-seg-dtu/README.md

 ## Notes
 - The results, including channel selection and saliency maps, rely on interpretability-driven Grad-CAM insights, which are explained in `saliency_maps.ipynb`.
 - All scripts and notebooks are designed to be modular and can be run independently for specific tasks like training, evaluation, preprocessing, and visualization.
 - Ensure that the necessary dependencies are installed before running any of the scripts or notebooks.
-The `environment.yaml` file in the repository contains all required dependencies and can be used to set up the environment.
+The `requirements.txt` file in the repository contains all required dependencies and can be used to set up the environment.

 ## Contact
 For any questions or issues, please reach out the authors.